dmytro-drobisher/Minesweeper/README.md

 - [ ] Fix bug when win is detected but not all cells are opened
 - [ ] Implement mine swapping on first click
 - [ ] Implement game restart
+- [ ] Fix blank UI unless a button is pressed